 - Legal expert appearances in the Wall Street Journal, Forbes, ABC’s Good Morning America, CNBC’s Power Lunch, Lawline.com, Court Radio, Fox Radio and various local television news affiliates

 - Author, The Legal Examiner

-- Washington & Lee University School of Law; cum laude; Chairman, Moot Court Board; John W. Davis Scholarship; U.S. Attorney Externship (tried three federal jury trials to verdict).
+- W&L School of Law; cum laude; Chairman, Moot Court Board; John W. Davis Scholarship; U.S. Attorney Externship (tried three federal jury trials to verdict)